w3c/ColorWeb-CG/hdr_html_canvas_element.md

 * Introduce new color spaces and precisions that are useful for HDR.
 * Clearly define invertible and context-independent transformations between these spaces.
 * Introduce the ability use more than 8 bits per pixel for a canvas element.
-* Introduce the ability for an `HTMLCanvasElement` to configure HDR.
+* Introduce the ability for an `HTMLCanvasElement`'s rendering context to configure HDR metadata.

 ## Proposal